HSF/hsf.github.io/organization/_posts/2024/2024-09-12-coordination.md

 Suggestions for topics are really needed!

-- Sofware Triggers & Reco proposed something around 4-D reconstruction
+- Software Triggers & Reco proposed something around 4-D reconstruction
 - Event generators on GPUs for the November seminar (after CHEP)
 ---